I was trying to set up a Golang server with a MongoDB database

 In local docker-compose environment, since containers are using host network directly,

-will work.
+it makes sense that localhost will work.
 Also since there’s no layer between containers

 in docker-compose environment, accessing another container network through container name